2 Samuel 19:13

 Berean Standard Bible

 And say to Amasa, ‘Aren’t you my flesh and blood?
-May God punish me, and ever so severely, if from this time you are not the commander of my army in place of Joab!’ ”
+May God punish me, and ever so severely, if from now on you are not the commander of my army in place of Joab!’”

 King James Bible